Oxford University Jazz Orchestra

-The Oxford University Jazz Orchestra (OUJO) is a jazz orchestra based in the University of Oxford, England.
-It was founded in 1991.

-The Oxford University Jazz Orchestra was founded by students in the early 1990s, initially as a word-of-mouth, unauditioned group, later developing into a full-fledged, professional standard big band.
+The Oxford University Jazz Orchestra (OUJO, Japanese: アウジョー) is a jazz orchestra based in the University of Oxford, England.
+It was founded by students in 1992, initially as a word-of-mouth, unauditioned group, later developing into a full-fledged, professional standard big band.
 Notable alumni from the band include Canadian jazz vocalist Diane Nalini, trumpeter and NYJO musical director Mark Armstrong, London-based trombonist Callum Au, saxophonists Carlos Lopez-Real and Idris Rahman, and ENO conductor Stephen Higgins.

 History

 OUJO has been a multiple-time winner at the BBC Radio 2 National Big Band Competition, and has performed at the Oeuf de Jazz Festival in Le Mans, the OK!
 Celebrity Ball in London, and the Bull's Head jazz venue in Barnes, west London.